-Amended Name Current Name Explanation "Regulations for Election of Directors" 董事選舉 規則 "Regulations for Election of Directors" 董事選舉 辨法 In accordance with Article 10 of the company's "Rules Governing Promulgation of Regulations", the Chinese name of the Regulations is amended.
+Amenument to the Regulations for Election of Directors Amended Name Current Name Explanation "Regulations for Election of Directors" 董事選舉 規則 "Regulations for Election of Directors" 董事選舉 辦法 In accordance with Article 10 of the company's "Rules Governing Promulgation of Regulations", the Chinese name of the Regulations is amended.
 Amendment Current Explanation Article 1 To ensure a just, fair, and open election of directors, the Regulations are adopted in accordance with the "Sample Template for XXX Co., Ltd. Procedures for Election of Directors" of the Taiwan Stock Exchange Corp. and Article 31 of the "Corporate Governance Best-Practice Principles" of the Company.
 1. New Article.
 2. With reference to Article 1 of the "Sample Template for XXX Co., Ltd. Procedures for Election of Directors" (hereinafter referred to as the "Sample Template") amended by the Taiwan Stock Exchange Corp. on June 3, 2020, the purpose and basis of the Regulations are added.
 Article 2 Except as otherwise provided by law and regulation or by the Company's articles of incorporation, elections of directors shall be conducted in accordance with the Regulations.
-Article 4 The election of directors of the Company shall be handled in accordance with the provisions of these Regulations.
+Article 1 The election of directors of the Company shall be handled in accordance with the provisions of these Regulations.
 Changed the order of Article.
 With reference to Article 2 of the "Sample Template", the current Article 11 is merged into this Article.
-Article 3 Elections of directors at the Company shall be conducted in accordance with the candidate nomination system and procedures set out in Article 192-1 of the "Company Act".
-Article 2 The election of directors efthe eompany-adopts the nomination system efcandidates.
+Article 3 Elections of directors at the Company shall be conducted in accordance with the candidate nomination system and procedures set out in Article 2 The election of directors of the eompany adopts the nomination system of candidates.
 Shareholders shall appoint candidates from the list of candidates for directors.
-Unless otherwise stipulated in the articles of association of the company, Changed the order of Article.
-With reference to Article 4~6 of the "Sample Template", to separately stipulate the candidate nomination system, the cumulative voting method, the qualifications and
+Unless Changed the order of Article.
+With reference to Article 4~6 of the "Sample Template", to separately stipulate the candidate nomination system,